 They might listen to you, but they won’t 100% take you seriously.
 They view you on the same level as them (even though you might be more experienced)

 I experienced this countless times.
 I will expect some of my friends to patronize me well, but most times, it’s strangers that actually do.
 Other times, I will be at the front of a school meeting and it’s the people that I hardly know, that will flow with me and look at what I say as expertise.
 Then the question “why do strangers listen to me, more than friends” pops up in my head.

-But that doesn’t mean you will cut off friendship with them.
+But that doesn’t mean you will cut off your friendship with them.
 I mean, you are also a friend to someone and you’ve likely put at least one person on the same level as you right?
 And you wouldn’t really take what that person says seriously.
 Right?
 It’s just simple psychology and behavioral pattern.

 3) Below peer level.